bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 $group_id = $customer->get_group_id();
 ```

-Additional information about the customer group is not cached in WordPress, but can be requested from the BigCommerce API:
+Additional information about the customer group is not cached in WordPress.
+However, you can request more information from the BigCommerce API:

 ```php
 $group      = $customer->get_group();